 Since then the actor has collaborated with Ridley Scott another four times: on Italian romance A Good Year, drug drama American Gangster (which won raves for Crowe and co-star Denzel Washington), spy thriller Body of Lies (with Leonardo DiCaprio) and as Robin Hood, with fellow Australian Cate Blanchett playing Marion.

 In 2003 he won further acclaim for Peter Weir-directed seafaring adventure Master and Commander, based on the books by Patrick O'Brian novels set in the early 1800s.
 New York Times critic AO Scott praised the "stupendously entertaining" film as "a study of male camaraderie under duress", with Crowe's character commanding the ship as "an ideal personification" of modern executive authority.

 Crowe was nominated for multiple awards — including a Golden Globe — for based on a true story boxing tale Cinderella Man (2005) directed by Beautiful Mind's Ron Howard.
 With the 2007 release of Western 3:10 to Yuma, came further comparisons to Marlon Brando.
 Describing his performance as cultivated gangster Ben Wade, New Yorker critic David Denby called Crowe "an acting genius".

 Fresh from singing in a big-budget adaptation of musical Les Misérables (2012), Crowe played Superman's father in Man of Steel, then starred as Noah ("his strongest performance in years", said Time's Richard Corliss) in quasi-biblical tale Noah, from Black Swan director Darren Aronofsky.

-Crowe made his big screen directing debut in December 2014 with The Water Diviner. , after having co-directed 2002 concert film Texas.
-Within six days of its release in Australia, the film had become the most successful local release of 2014.
+Crowe made his big screen directing debut back in December 2014 with The Water Diviner. , after having co-directed 2002 concert film Texas.
+Within six days of its release in Australia, the film had become the most successful Aussiel release of 2014.
 The WWI-era drama sees Crowe playing a man who sets off for Turkey to find renewal in the aftermath of Gallipoli.
 Hollywood Reporter critic Megan Lehmann praised his "affecting, understated performance".
 As a director, Crowe "underplays the allegories" so that they "seep through the narrative organically".